MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P04-Interacting-With-SocketIO/content.md

 2. If the validUsername event handler is triggered we then want to store the username in User Defaults.

-As we mentioned earlier if there is a username collision we want to display an alert to the user that they have to re-type their username!
+As we mentioned earlier if there is a username collision we want to display an alert to the user that they have to re-type their username.

 #### Introducing delegates!

-At this point in time this is assuming you have a basic understanding on how delegates are used to pass information between delegators and delegate receivers but if not feel free to read more on [delegates](https://www.appcoda.com/swift-delegate/)
+At this point in time this is assuming you have a basic understanding on how delegates are used to pass information between delegators and delegate receivers but if not feel free to read more on [delegates](https://www.appcoda.com/swift-delegate/).

 The delegate we are going to create is going to be in charge of notifying our Chat Room View Controller to display an alert!